 The Pay Station is one of the many buildings built in the park in the 1930’s by the Civilian Conservation Corp.

 The park offers FREE wi-fi, but we could only access it at the top of the canyon, near the pay station and visitors center.
 Down in the canyon, we didn’t even have cell phone service.
-Sprint is our provider, but my son has AT&T, and had service almost the entire time.

 At the pay station, there are 3 Longhorns from the Texas state herd, T-Bone, Omelet and Brisket!
-The longhorns, whose descendents originally came from Spain and once roamed wild across Texas, have persevered thanks to the efforts of J. Frank Dobie, who donated a herd of the cattle to Texas Parks and Wildlife in 1942.
+The longhorns, whose descendants originally came from Spain and once roamed wild across Texas, have persevered thanks to the efforts of J. Frank Dobie, who donated a herd of the cattle to Texas Parks and Wildlife in 1942.
 Fort Griffin State Historical Site in Albany is now home to the official herd.

 Your first stop after entering the park is the Scenic Overlook on the canyon rim!
 From here, you get an incredible view of the valley below, a perfect photo opportunity!